 A business that has a year-end of 31 December 2019 should include in the profit and loss account only those amounts that relate to the period between 1 January and 31 December 2019.
 Therefore, if you are preparing the final accounts for the business, you should not include any expenses that were incurred or relate to any time before 1 January 2019 or after 31 December 2019.

-Likewise, if a cost, such as the rent of an office, was paid 12 months in advance on 1 October 2019, then just three months of the rent expense (1 October 2019 to 31 December 2019) will be relevant for inclusion in the profit and loss statement for the year ending 31 December 2019.
+Likewise, suppose a cost, such as the rent of an office, was paid 12 months in advance on 1 October 2019.
+In that case, just three months of the rent expense (1 October 2019 to 31 December 2019) will be relevant for inclusion in the profit and loss statement for the year ending 31 December 2019.